NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 should run test queries with category filters to confirm that results align with the selected classifications.

--   **Yes, through the GUI**
+-   Yes, through the GUI

--   **Yes, through the API**
+-   Yes, through the API

--   No or not applicable
+-   **No or not applicable**

-However, not all of the categories assigned at the time of ad creation are offered as a filter.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC28: Does the platform allow filtering advertising data by geographic location?**